Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 ---

-2.3) Subagents — specialized AI personalities for delegation
+2.3) Subagents — specialized AI personalities for delegation#

 SubBSubAMainSubBSubAMainpar[Parallel execution]task: security analysistask: test generationresultsresults

 Why use them.
 Keep your main conversation clean while offloading specialized work.
-Each subagent works independently in its own context window, preventing token bloat.
+Each subagent works in its own context window, preventing token bloat.
 Run multiple subagents in parallel for concurrent analysis.

 💪 Avoiding Context Poisoning